 The Comparative Theology and Theology of Religions area sponsors a variety of events throughout the year.
 These include various speakers and panels, the annual O'Brien Colloquium in Interreligious Dialogue, the graduate-student Engaging Particularities conference, and the Boston area Society for Comparative Theology.
 This page contains links to specific event pages, including otherwise archived pages from previous years.

 Throughout the year, BC hosts a variety of panels and speakers on topics related to Comparative Theology and Theology of Religion.
 Events vary from year to year, and are updated as events are scheduled.
+Until the 2008-2009 academic year when it was replaced by a more formal seminar, these included regular brown-bag lunches throughout the semester.

 This is an annual national graduate student conference in CT-TR and related fields.
 This conference brings together graduate students from Jesuit and select other universities around the country for a weekend of presentations and discussion.
 Students in our Program organize the annual Engaging Particularities Conference.